bropple/WMRLC-Wireless-Model-Rocket-Launch-Controller-Rev2/README.md

 ![](/img/front.jpg "The front side of the launch controller") I used a heat sink on the power diode, this isn't strictly necessary since the high current only flows through it for a short time.
 The terminal block shown here is where I connect my alligator clip wires and the igniter.
 The switch shown is the system power switch.
 This old version doesn't have a safety switch, since I figured the relay would be enough, but the manual safety switch is a good addition in case the microcontroller has an issue, or the relay somehow gets stuck in the open position.

 It is important that the internal battery (connected to Vin) is 5V.
 This can be accomplished with the 18650 battery and shield listed in the BOM, as this takes care of boosting the output to 5V and recharging the battery.
 Other batteries can be used with DC switching converters to obtain the 5V output.
-This can also be changed, however, if the 5V voltage divider values are changed so the battery volage is reduced to ~1V.
+This can also be changed, however, if the 5V voltage divider values are changed so the battery voltage is reduced to ~1V.
 Some ESP8266 development boards include a voltage divider that works up to 3.3V and some do not, so I included the voltage divider anyway.
 This would only mean you have to change the 5V ADC calibration value in the program.

 For the launch battery, I recommend using batteries with a voltage greater than 6V and a high discharge rating (>2A).
 Lipo batteries, commonly used for RC cars, would work great for this purpose.
 Ni-Mh Airsoft batteries or even a car battery would also work well.
 I have found that standard 9V batteries only cause the igniter to smoke slightly (possibly due to a high internal resistance).

 Be careful wiring the launch battery, as there is no reverse polarity protection!
-If your launch battery comes with a special connector (Deans connector, Tamiya connector, etc.), I reccommend getting the same connector with the opposite gender to ensure the polarity is correct every time you plug it in.
+If your launch battery comes with a special connector (Deans connector, Tamiya connector, etc.), I recommend getting the same connector with the opposite gender to ensure the polarity is correct every time you plug it in.

 ---